The Nature School Port Macquarie Logo The Nature School Port Macquarie Logo

 View Answer

 Yes.
-We are located in the Innes Lake Community Centre at 166 The Ruins Way, Port Macquarie.
+We are located at 166 The Ruins Way, Port Macquarie.
 Our teachers teach both inside the classroom and outdoors, according to the lesson.
 We even have an outdoor classroom!

 Do you have full outdoor days?